1963 Denver Broncos season

 The Broncos had the fewest passing yards in the AFL in 1963, throwing for only 2,487 yards, or 177.6 yards per game.
 For comparison, the league's top passing team — the Houston Oilers — threw for 229.2 yards per game.
-Curiously, Broncos wide receiver Lionel Taylor led the league with 78 receptions.
+Broncos wide receiver Lionel Taylor led the league with 78 receptions.

 The Broncos allowed 473 points in 1963, the most in the history of the AFL, and second most all time for a 14-game season.
 The Broncos' 40 passing touchdowns allowed in 1963 were the most in the history of pro football until the New Orleans Saints broke the record in 2015.